-Puerto Rico voted in favor of statehood in November of 2012 and again in June of 2017.
+Puerto Rico voted in favor of statehood in November of 2012, again in June of 2017,and yet again in November 2020.
 Statehood will provide benefits in economics, security, and full democratic rights.

 That is not to say that there are no concerns.
 Here, let’s examine some of the concerns expressed in the media: